exact-payments/next-merchant-demo/p2-complete/README.md

 - P2_ACCOUNT_ID: Your Account ID
 - ORGANIZATION_APP_TOKEN: An application token generated for the Exact Payments API
 - NEXT_PUBLIC_BASE_URL: set to `http://localhost:3000` for local development- something else if you are deploying somewhere.

+Run the following to start a development instance of the app.
 ```bash
 npm run dev
 # or